wmwoon/ImageToPDFConvertor_macOS/README.md

 ## 🚀 Overview
 ![Screenshot 2025-03-28 at 15 14 59](https://github.com/user-attachments/assets/07c09142-6b6d-4683-9bd6-bbd83ec5acec)

-A powerful macOS application that simplifies PDF and image management with intuitive drag-and-drop functionality.
+A convenient macOS application that simplifies PDF and image management with intuitive drag-and-drop functionality.
+I made this so that I can work a little faster by not using macOS Preview at all to combine images or PDFs into a single document.
+Unless I absolutely have to rearrange the pages within the PDF, otherwise I wouldn't want to open Preview and click through a series of actions before I finally save a PDF of images or merged PDFs.

+Hope this tool helps someone out there as well.

 ## ✨ Features